Advertisement

 • It has painful side effects

-• I won’t be able to have children afterwards
+• You won’t be able to have children afterwards

 • The cancer grows back

 “A cancer diagnosis is a life-defining event,” says Michael Tees, MD, a hematologist oncologist at Colorado Blood Cancer Institute at Presbyterian St. Luke’s Medical Center in Denver, Colorado.
-“People often tell me he or she remembers the exact time, date and what was happening when they received their diagnosis.
+“People often tell me they remember the exact time, date and what was happening when they received their diagnosis.
 They remember because, in that moment, they were faced with the possibility of death.
-But having a diagnosis of cancer today doesn’t mean what it did in the past.”
+But having cancer today doesn’t mean what it did in the past.”

-Dr. Tees weighs in on why rethinking the meaning of cancer can help you cope with uncertainty.
-He also suggests tips and resources to ease your anxiety.
+With that in mind, here’s why rethinking the meaning of cancer can help you cope with uncertainty, along with tips and resources to ease your anxiety.

 How cancer care has changed

 It’s also possible to live with advanced or incurable cancer for years, with many older adults now passing away with cancer, rather than from it.
-In fact, the overall rate of cancer deaths has decreased by 25 percent since 1991.
+In fact, the overall rate of cancer deaths in the United States has decreased by 34 percent since 1991, according to the American Cancer Society.

 Plan ahead for days of big uncertainty